Herbert George Baker

 It must say something of Herbert’s qualities against the backdrop of a father who was a drunkard and bankrupt, that he was taken on as a Pupil Teacher.
 This must have been around the time of his father’s debtor’s hearing—the usual age for being employed by a school in this way was 15 or, at most, 16.
 Even if his academic ability and personal rectitude were exemplary, there would have been a reluctance to take on someone from a family who had achieved some degree of notoriety in the community.
 It must also speak of an enlightened attitude and graciousness on the part of the school headteacher, governors and Parish Church incumbent.

 The Census of 1901 records William still as a Pupil Teacher.
-This is surprising for a twenty-year-old: by this age, most would have moved on to an Assistant Teacher role.
-Herbert did eventually make this transition.
-His college Student Record shows that he was promoted to Assistant Teacher before leaving the school.
-An obituary says that in 1905 he moved and began a one-year appointment as an Assistant Teacher at Hampton Wick Endowed Boys’ School, Middlesex.
+This is unrealistic for a twenty-year-old: by this age, all would have moved on to an Assistant Teacher role.
+The incorrect title was perhaps as a result of the chaotic home life: his father, as nominal head of the house, would have had the responsibility of providing the information to the census enumerator.
+Herbert’s college Student Record shows that he was an Assistant Teacher before leaving the school.
+An obituary adds that in 1905 he moved and began a one-year appointment as an Assistant Teacher at Hampton Wick Endowed Boys’ School, Middlesex.
 A change such as this must have opened a new, challenging but exciting world for someone who had hitherto lived in a small rural community.
 Details of the school are given in a trade directory, compiled in late 1914, just after Herbert had left for the Army:

 English Endowed School (boys), erected in 1844, for 130 boys; average attendance, 130; John Thomas Mew, head master; Harry Locker, second master; Frederick E. West, third master; the school, under the scheme of the Charity Commissioners of 1882, is controlled by a body of 7 governors; Rev. Andrew Lewis Jukes M.A., The Vicarage, Hampton Wick, correspondent.
 There are four scholarships of the annual value of £10 each, tenable at a secondary school, awarded by the Trustees of the Parish lands; to any scholarship the Governors of the Endowed School add a further sum of £10 a year if the circumstances of the parent warrant such addition, and one scholarship of the total value of £300 (paid in such instalments as may be decided), tenable at any University, University College, or Training College; this scholarship is awarded by the Governors of the Endowed School.
 A period of residence, or attendance at school in Hampton Wick is required to render candidates eligible for scholarships.
 Particulars can be obtained from the clerk to the awarding bodies.